 competition.
 Job opportunities are identified and posted through Co-op.
 Students

-select those positions for which they wish to compete.
-Employers then identify
+select those for which they wish to compete and an interview may ensue.
+If an

 obligations and ethics associated with progression in the employment process.